hbish/conf-perf-testing-crypto-exchange/slides/02-boring-bits.md

 - breakpoint testing is where you slowly ramp up the request until your system breaks

-- configuration testing is where you try different setup within your architecture, load balancer or different sized instances etc
+- configuration testing is where you test different setup within your system, for example instance size or the number of instances for a particular service etc

-- If you are interested in knowing more about all the different type of testing I recommend this book.
+- If you are interested in knowing more about all the different type of performance tests.
+I recommend this book.
 The art of performance testing.
 It will go into much more details that I have.
 -->
 ## What flavours does it come in?